benoitmangili/eveningmeeting_fun/README.md

 - getting sensor data from the pi
     - We want to show that:
-       - use input data from sensors in order to control something
+       - you can use input data from sensors in order to control something

 - listen to tweets to turn on/off the heater/lamp
   - people tweet on/off